Get inspired and ready to lead Maker projects in any K-12 classroom, for any academic content area

 Schedule, Transportation, Parking and Notes

-Each of the 4 workshops in this series meets from 8:30 am to 2:30 pm with a 45 minute lunch break.
-Coffee/snacks will be available at 8:15 am.
+Each of the 4 workshops in this series meets from 9:00 am to 3:00 pm with a 30 minute lunch break.
+Coffee/snacks will be available at the Makerspace.

 Workshops are held in the historic MIT Edgerton Center Student Project Lab (4-409) in Strobe Alley, a scene of experiential learning activities for decades.
 This is the 4th floor of building 4, nearly under the Great Dome.
 Visit the MIT Edgerton Center transportation and parking page for information on getting to MIT.
 Public transportation is convenient and recommended.
-Visitor parking at MIT is limited and may or may not be available Fall 2021.
+Visitor parking at MIT is limited.
+Please plan ahead!

 To hear about our latest PD offerings, project ideas, and more, sign up for our mailing list.